DelphineLecorney/DelphineLecorney/README.md

 I've had the opportunity to work on a number of exciting projects, which you can find in my GitHub repository.
 Each of these projects represents a unique challenge that I've enthusiastically taken on, using a variety of programming languages and tools.
 Whether it's web applications, practical scripts or even project contributions, I've sought to constantly improve my skills.

-I'm currently looking for a challenging internship.
-I'm a firm believer in lifelong learning and I'm convinced that an internship would be the ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.
+I'm currently looking for a challenging job.
+I'm a firm believer in lifelong learning and I'm convinced that a job would be the ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.

 Thank you for taking the time to explore my GitHub profile.
 I look forward to collaborating with creative minds.